-- All hangout venues (bars, cafes, restaurants) closed except for take away and food delivery.
-Reopening announced from 4 May 2020.
+- All hangout venues (bars, cafes, restaurants) closed until 4 May 2020 except for take away and food delivery.

 - Price control imposed for essential basic foodstuffs, protective equipment and disinfectants until 18 May 2020.
 Prices can only be raised within the limits of the annual inflation rate.

-- Export of semi-processed oil, sugar beet molasses, whole sunflower seeds, soaps, detergents, sanitizers, alcohol and protective equipment banned without special authorization of the Serbian Government.
+- Export of semi-processed oil, sugar beet molasses, whole sunflower seeds, soaps, sanitizers, alcohol and protective equipment banned without special authorization of the Serbian Government.
+The ban does not apply to export of protective equipment to EU countries.
+Protective equipment imported from EU countries cannot be re-exported.
 Export ban does not apply to international transit of goods through territory of Serbia organized by a domestic entity.
 Export of mercantile corn limited to 400.000 tonnes.

 - Limitation on purchases of protective equipment (10 masks/protective gloves per person) and disinfectants (2 large packs/5 small packs per person).